Palfrqui000/readme2/README.md

   * [Questions](#questions)

   ## Installation
-  Package.json and npm inquirer
+  The steps required will be to first run node index.
+That will then bring up a questionaire for the user to fill out.
+Once those questions are answered then a ReadME file will be created.

   ## Usage
-  answer the questions prompted and a readme file will be generated
+  Answer the questions in the prompt to have to file generated

   ## License
   This project is license under MIT

   ## Contributing
-  This will generate a random readme file for your project
+  This readME generator will generate the file for you so you dont have to spend time making a good readME

   ## Tests
   npm